-If you already have an Employment Offer and Agreement from a U.S. employer, InterExchange can serve as your J-1 Visa sponsor through our Self-Placement program, as well as provide assistance, support, and resources throughout your program.
+If you already have an Employment Offer from a U.S. employer, InterExchange can serve as your J-1 Visa sponsor through our Self-Placement program, as well as provide assistance, support, and resources throughout your program.
 Please follow the steps below if you and your employer want to participate in this program.
 Be sure to review the prohibited jobs list to ensure that your job meets InterExchange criteria.

 - The company's contact address and telephone number

 - The name of the contact person at the company

 - Number of work hours